AlexanderRipar/Octree_Ray_Tracing/README.md

 	It is currently focused around a compressed, yet dynamic octree-implementation, which can be found in och_h_octree.h.
+	This is inspired by "High Resolution Sparse Voxel DAGs" by Viktor Kämpe, Erik Sintorn and Ulf Assarson (ACM Transactions on Graphics 34(4), 2013).
+However, unlike the structure presented in the paper, h_octree can be dynamically edited at runtime, while achieving "ideal" compression for a given topology, regardless of the order of operations performed.
+This is achieved by using a reference-stable, reference-counted linear hashtable to store tree-nodes, hence avoiding the need for separately storing identical nodes.

 	The ray-traversal algorithm is an adapted version of the one presented by Samuli Laine and Tero Karras in the appendix of Efficient Sparse Voxel Octrees: Analysis, Extensions, and Implementation